sbb-design-systems/lyne-components/STORYBOOK.md

 To automate the documentation process, we use the information that we provide in the `.stories.js` files render the components and their variants on the documentation platform automatically.

-Therefore we have some extra information that we provide inside the `.stories.js` files.
+Therefore, we have some extra information that we provide inside the `.stories.js` files.

 ## Stories Example